Two- and Three Vector Boson Production in e+ e- Collisions within the BESS Model: Trilinear gauge boson self-interactions

-The 1-loop induced interaction Lagrangians containing three unphysical (unmixed) vector boson fields\footnote{*} {\ninerm see footnote on page 7} are written down in Table 5 of ref.
-[5].
-Here we consistently can forget about the terms proportional to $\partial_\mu G^\mu~~~(G = \vec W, Y, \vec V)$ since we work in the Landau gauge.
-Decomposing the remaining expressions into charge-eigenstates, applying the mixing matrices ${\cal C}$ (for charged vector bosons) and ${\cal N}$ (for neutral ones) (cf. 2.2 and 2.3) and adding the corresponding tree level interactions we get the total Lagrangian for the cubic self interactions of physical vector bosons (tree level and 1-loop induced ones).
-It can be written in a compact form by using the notation \widenspacing
+The one-loop induced interaction Lagrangians containing three unphysical (unmixed) vector boson fields\footnote{ see footnote 4} are written down in Table 5 of ref.~\cite{BI-TP-90-43}.
+Here we can consistently forget about the terms proportional to $\partial_\mu G^\mu~~~(G = \vec W, Y, \vec V)$ since we work in the Landau gauge.
+Decomposing the remaining expressions into charge-eigenstates, applying the mixing matrices ${\cal C}$ (for charged vector bosons) and ${\cal N}$ (for neutral ones) (cf. 2.2 and 2.3) and adding the corresponding tree level interactions we get the total Lagrangian for the cubic self interactions of physical vector bosons (tree level and one-loop induced ones).
+It can be written in a compact form by using the notation